Is it really better to buy a home instead of renting In Palo Alto?

 I guess the answer to this questions is yes.

 If you want to avoid PMI, you're going to need to save a 20% down payment to buy a home.
 In saying this, there are new programs evolving and changing on a daily basis.
 It's important to speak with a trusted lender to find out what options might be available to you.

 Are there any benefits of renting instead of buying?

 I would say the biggest benefit of renting vs. buying is flexibility.
 If you are still trying to work out where you want to base your career or whether you want to travel overseas for a gap year, it might not be the best time for you to buy a home.

 In saying this, you can always rent out your property if you do decide to move interstate or overseas for a while.
 Just think about all of the property investors who never lived in most of the homes they've bought.

 You will need to have some extra income available to cover repairs, insurance and some outgoings, even while you have tenants in your property, but in the end you will be building wealth.

 The answer to this question is yes depending on your personal circumstances.

-For more information on this topic and others, please subscribe to my blog and youtube channel: Kate Barnes Realtor Girl
+For more information on this topic and others, please subscribe to my blog and youtube channel: Kate Eliza Barnes

 For private showings and consultations, please connect to arrange an appointment.